oyoclass/python3-doc/doc/extralibs/arcade.md

 #### Getting Player Input

-Getting player input requires we read it from the built in `on_key_press` function.
+Getting player input requires we read it from the built-in `on_key_press` function.
 We can do this by creating our own class that extends from arcade's `arcade.Window` class:

 ```python
 import arcade